TatianaUshakova/PPO_from_scratch/README.md

 **Current status**:
 Still debugging and polishing — currently investigating a bug in policy loss implementation

-The core structure is in place, and I’m refining the training loop to ensure stable learning.
+The core structure is in place though.

 Also there are very unfinished notes on RL (I will add new material I figured out soon)